-We have Parakeets (budgies) Love Birds and Cockateils available in the store right now!
+We have a Lorikeet, Pineapple Conures, Roses Bourke Parakeets and Parakeets (budgies) and Cockateils available in the store right now!
 Stop by to see them and bring home this wonderful pet.
 We carry all the supplies and food you need to make your new bird pet happy.

 Our pet counselors can advise you on a perfect match if you are a first time bird owner.
 Many of these birds live very long lives and require a commitment as a member of your family!
 We also welcome experienced Bird owners to consider making a place in your home for these wonderful creatures.

 My name is Keegly, I am a 6 year old Lorikeet!

 I’m known as the clown of the bird world.
 Just like a clown, I have colorful plumage and I can be mischievous and noisy making sure that all eyes are on me!
 Those that keep lorikeets describe me as addictive since watching my cheeky antics can keep them from doing anything else for hours!
 I come with my cage and toys, if you are interested in me visit 1514 Stonecreek Dr. in Pickerington.
 Call 614 751 5708